Beezone

 the "Who" and "What" to be Realized, and therefore can truly

-serve them.
-In the "modern world", people are
+In the “modern world”, people are

-obsessively interested in what is "out there" - what they do
+obsessively interested in what is “out there”.
+What they do

 with one another in the common "world".
 If that is your

-disposition, you remain involved in mere exchanges of words
+disposition, you remain involved in mere exchanges of words,

-- socializing with one another, and relating to the other
+socializing with one another, and relating to the other

 aspects of the common "world" with which you are associated.